Andela24/phase-1-project-cocktail-page/README.md

 * When you click on "Search Martinis," you'll see a text box where you can type in the name of the martini you want, and it will return instructions on how to prepare it as well as a picture of how the martini should appear.

 # 🪄  How to use
+1. To see everything this page has to offer, start by clicking on List of Martinis.
+2. When you've discovered something you like, go to Martinis Search.
+3. Type the name of the drink you want to view into the search box and hit Enter or click on Search.
+4. You will be given instructions on how to build it as well as a visual representation of how it should appear.
+5. If you're not sure which martini you want, type "Martini"(capitalization isn't required) into the search box and it will show you a list of all the martinis available, along with directions and a picture.

 # 👩🏽‍💻 Techonology Stack
 * Vanilla JavaScript